 of the word “robot” we want to know if a robot can write

-a theatre script?
-Can it write a play about its own father Karel Čapek, who wrote about robots 100 years ago?
+an enjoyable theatre script?
+Can a robot become a playwright like its own father Karel Čapek 100 years ago?

 Why are we doing this?
 Most people do not know what today’s robots are capable of.
 Sometimes they fear robots’ abilities which are not real and sometimes they do not want to admit that we are surrounded